 ...back in the early 90's when I had only been doing glass for a few years, I knew that I wanted to do a Harley-Davidson stained glass piece.

-I had always admired Harley-Davidson and bikers because to me they represented a life that was true; a life that had purpose and the freedom to be who we were without fear.
+I had always admired Harley-Davidson and bikers because to me they represented the freedom to be who they were without fear.
 I respected that so much.

 I was so beaten down that actually going out and interacting with others was very hard to do and pretty scary.
 But, I desperately wanted to try to draw a motorcycle that I could do in glass.
 So, with my ex at work, and my kids at school, I started going to the Harley-Davidson dealership in Homewood, Illinois, to sketch the bikes.
 I would sit there for hours sketching the motorcycles; seeing in my mind how I could cut the pieces in glass as I drew.
 I was particularly fascinated with the Indian motorcycles.
 And ultimately that was what I chose to make.
 For the silver chrome I used front surface mirror; cutting both the back and front pieces so that it would be mirrored on both sides.
 The chrome alone was 192 pieces of glass.

 I made the piece so big that it was wider than the apartment windows.
 Seeing it finished for the first time was absolutely thrilling.
 From the very first day it was up in the window, people started knocking on my door to ask about it.
 My ex was furious.
 After less than a week he took it down, set it on the floor and said he would destroy it if I put it up again.
 He had destroyed a lot of my work thru the years so I definitely believed him.